primatejs/primate/docs/guide/use-cases.md

 ## Static server

-By default, if Primate detects a `static` directory in your project root at runtime, it will copy its contents to `public` and they will be served from there.
+By default, if Primate detects a `static` directory in your project root at runtime, it will copy its contents to `build/client/static` and they will be served from there.
 If you just need a static server, simply create a `static` directory and put any files you want to serve in it.

 By default those files will be served from the root path.
 If you have an `image.png` in `static`, it will be served at the path `/image.png`.
 If you want to change that, set [`http.static.root`][http-static-root] to something else (default is `/`).

-By default, Primate will load certain files (JavaScript, CSS) into memory and not copy them over into `public`.
-Those files will be served directly from memory during runtime.
-If you want Primate to copy everything from `static` into `public`, set [`http.static.pure`][http-static-pure] to `true`.

-If you want to change the `static` or `public` directory to something else, change [`paths.static`][paths-static] or [`paths.public`][paths-public].
+If you want to change the `static` or `build` directory to something else, change [`paths.static`][paths-static] or [`paths.build`][paths-build].

 ## API